rafaelcamargo/unpredictable-gallery/README.md

-# Unpredictable Gallery v0.1.0
+# Unpredictable Gallery v0.2.0

 ### What it is
 Ugal (Unpredictable Gallery) is the solution I have found to build a random tetris-based image gallery.
-Each time Ugal is initialized, its frames are ramdomly dimensioned and organized.
+Each time Ugal is initialized, its frames are randomly dimensioned and organized.

 ### How to use it